Xanzhu

 4. Windows will check for updates and may restart the virtual machine.

-7. Windows may check for updates again or begin downloading updates.
+3. Windows may check for updates again or begin downloading them; please be patient as this can take several minutes.

-The reason you may get more updates than usual is that it automatically tries to push for the latest version of Windows.
+The reason you may get more updates than usual is that it automatically tries to push for the latest version of the Windows Installer.

-After this, you should be booted into Windows, ready to install the Spice Guest Tools.
+After this, you will be booted into Windows 11.
+The next step is to install the Spice Guest Tools.

 Spice Guest Tools